The Long Haul (1957 film)

 The Long Haul is a 1957 British drama film directed and written by Ken Hughes and starring Victor Mature, Diana Dors and Patrick Allen.
 It is based on the novel The Long Haul by Mervyn Mills.

 Plot

 Harry Miller, a U.S. Army NCO, leaves Allied-occupied Germany after discharge and is persuaded by his English wife Connie to settle in Liverpool.
 Looking for work, he becomes a lorry driver.
-He soon comes into contact with criminals involved in theft from long-hauling trucks and draws close to Lynn, the beautiful blonde girlfriend of a major crime figure.
+He soon comes into contact with criminals involved in theft from long-hauling lorries and draws close to Lynn, the beautiful blonde girlfriend of a crime figure.
 Lynn falls in love with Harry.
 Miller, initially determined to remain honest, slips into crime.